Backstreet Rookie: Main story

 Dae-hyun has been suffering due to his convenience store not making enough money and his unreliable family not helping enough.
-Burned out from overwork at the store, he agrees to hire a part-timer for the late night shift.
-Saet-byul sees the ad and she applies for the job to get close to him.
-Dae-hyun remembers Saet-byul as a delinquent and is prepared to reject her but relents after she brings in more customers.
+Burned out from overwork at the store, he agrees to hire a part-timer for the late-night shift.
+Saet-byul sees the ad, and she applies for the job to get close to him.
+Dae-hyun remembers Saet-byul as a delinquent and is prepared to reject her, but relents after she brings in more customers.
 Not fully accepting her, he makes it clear she's on probation until she proves herself.

 While trying to make his business successful, Dae-hyun seeks to advance his relationship with Yeon-joo; there has been interference due to mistrust and insecurity.
-Yeon-joo comes from an affluent family while Dae-hyun is just a store manager, and she is not prepared to introduce him to her family.
-Jo Seung-joon (Do Sang-woo) is a family friend to Yeon-joo and co-worker at the company.
+Yeon-joo comes from an affluent family, while Dae-hyun is just a store manager, and she is not prepared to introduce him to her family.
+Jo Seung-joon (Do Sang-woo) is a family friend to Yeon-joo and a co-worker at the company.
 He always desired Yeon-joo, but she resisted his advances for Dae-hyun.
 The stability of their relationship will be tested after Yeon-joo meets Saet-byul.

-Yeon-joo has heard gossip about Dae-hyun hiring a beautiful part-timer but isn't concerned until they meet.
+Yeon-joo has heard gossip about Dae-hyun hiring a beautiful part-timer, but isn't concerned until they meet.
 While out on a date with Dae-hyun, Yeon-joo offends some delinquents who intend to rob her until Saet-byul defeats them.
 After seeing her beauty and Saet-byul's affectionate gaze at Dae-hyun, Yeon-joo sees Saet-byul as a threat and wants her fired.
 However, Saet-byul's girlfriends defend her actions in saving Yeon-joo.
 Dae-hyun realizes Saet-byul is not a troublemaker; he convinces Yeon-joo to let the matter go.
 However, Yeon-joo's insecurities and misunderstandings between the two only intensify.
 Yeon-joo privately speaks to Saet-byul, asking her to leave to save their relationship.
 Saet-byul complies and tells Dae-hyun she's leaving for better financial opportunities.

 At the most inconvenient time, Saet-byul and Eun-byul became homeless due to a real estate scam.
 It is also around this time that Eun-byul has the chance to become a pop star.
 Desperate to realize her dreams, she takes all of Saet-byul's money to pay for a fake parent to weasel her way into the talent agency, leaving Saet-byul penniless.
 She bumps into Dae-hyun's mom, who invites Saet-byul to stay with them.
-When Saet-byul realizes something was happening between Yeon-joo and Seung-joon, she warns Yeon-joo she'll compete for Dae-hyun if she doesn't realize his value.
+When Saet-byul realizes something was happening between Yeon-joo and Seung-joon, she warns Yeon-joo that she'll compete for Dae-hyun if she doesn't realize his value.
 Yeon-joo wants to repair things with Dae-hyun, but it goes south after she learns Saet-byul is staying in Dae-hyun's home.
 With Yeon-joo's mom shaming Dae-hyun's family for their poverty and lack of trust in their relationship, Yeon-joo breaks up with Dae-hyun.